 The article below was published on the 30th June 2017.
-I’ve copied it onto our website because I believe it highlights key areas that Retail Traders overlook.
-In addition, it provides you with key insights into what we do differently.
+I’ve copied it onto the website because I believe it highlights key areas that Retail Traders overlook.
+In addition, it provides you with key insights into what I do differently.

 Ok, we should all know the stats regarding retail traders.
 For those of you who don’t, 90% of retail traders tend to lose 90% of their money in around 90 days.
 It’s this little fact that got me thinking today with it being month-end and the end of Quarter 2 2017 (Q2 17).
 Specifically, I was thinking how many retail traders came to their desks/screens/mobiles today and opened positions who were completely unaware that we were coming into the end of a rather crucial period for the major currencies we follow.
 To get to the point, I was wondering how many retail traders had no idea about the significance of today’s date, no idea why the currencies had moved to current levels and just looked at their price charts without doing any homework whatsoever and decided their charts look good – time to buy/sell.

 Let me make this part clear, I’m not having a rant about traders that simply trade using price charts.
 If that’s what works for you, brilliant!
 Carry on.
 What I am making a point about is if you’re struggling to trade off of technical analysis, the likelihood is you’ve been taught backwards.
 The most important thing on a chart is the price – everything else follows price.
 Most people we come across have completed education in the past around price action trading, they are very knowledgeable when it comes to support/resistance and price action signals (pin bar reversals, pin bars, bullish engulfing bars etc).
 However, very few have knowledge about what drives the price – that’s what we focus on first here.